choria-io/website/docs/content/concepts/large_scale/_index.md

 The *Choria Provisioner* actively listens for CloudEvents indicating a new machine just arrived in the environment ready for provisioning.
 Assuming sometimes these events can be missed it also actively scans, via the [discovery framework](../discovery/), the network for nodes ready for provisioning.

- * For each discovered node
-   * Retrieve *provisioning.jwt* JWT token, validates it and check its signature against a trusted certificate
-   * Retrieve metadata such as facts, inventory, versions and more about the node
-   * Requests the node generate a Certificate Signing Request with specific CN, OU, O, C and L set.
-The private key does not leave the node.
-   * Pass the inventory and CSR to an external extension point which must:
-     * Get the CSR signed using environment specific means
-     * Construct a node specific configuration that can be varied based on environment, metadata and more
-   * Provisioner sends the signed certificate and configuration to the new fleet node
-   * Fleet node restarts itself, now running it's new configuration using new PKI
+{{<mermaid align="left">}}
+sequenceDiagram
+   participant P as Provisioner
+   participant S as Server
+   participant H as Helper
+   participant CA

+   P ->> P: Discover servers

+   loop Every Server
+      P ->> S: Retrieve token
+      S ->> P:
+      P ->> P: Validate Token

+      P ->> S: Retrieve facts, metadata
+      S ->> P:

+      P ->> S: Request CSR
+      S ->> P:

+      P ->> H: Process Server
+      H ->> CA: Sign CSR
+      CA ->> H: Signed Cert
+      H ->> H: Generate configuration
+      H ->> P: Node configuration and cert

+      P ->> S: Provide configuration and cert
+      S ->> S: Configure self
+      S ->> P: Confirm

+      S ->> S: Restart into normal boot end
+{{< /mermaid >}}

-We mention an external extension point, this is just a script or command that reads data on it's STDIN and writes the result to STDOUT.
+We show an external helper, this is just a script or command that reads data on it's STDIN and writes the result to STDOUT.
 Any programming language can be used.
 Using this one can provide a single provisioner for an entire region or even globally, the provisioner can decide what Overlay to place a node in.

 This is an important capability, being able to intelligently place nodes in the correct Overlay means all nodes that form part of the same customer service in a region can be in the same Overlay meaning in an isolation scenario all infrastructure for a client can still be managed.
 One can also imagine that having a shared databased in use by 10s of customers it would be beneficial to place the database, and those customers in the same Overlay.